morgant/mlvwmrc/README.md

 * `locale`
 * `curl`
 * `make`
+* ImageMagick

 ## USAGE

-Run `make && make install` to install `.mlvwmrc` and `.mlvwm/` in your home directory, including downloading appropriate icons.
+Run `make && make install` to install `.mlvwmrc` and `.mlvwm/` in your home directory, including downloading and/or converting appropriate icons.

 ## TESTING